The entropic approach to causal correlations: Bipartite entropic causal inequalities from the DAG method

 while a further four can also not be violated by binary distributions:

-We note that, instead of projecting $\widetilde\Gamma^{\mathrm{causal}}$ (as defined in Eq.~\eqref{eq:bip_cau_coneQ}) onto the marginal scenario $\mathcal{M}=\big\{\{X,Y,A,B\}\big\}$ to obtain these entropic causal inequalities, one could start by projecting it onto the marginal scenario $\mathcal{M}'=\big\{\{X,Y,A,B\big\},\{Q\}\}$ which would amount to eliminating all entropies $H(T,Q)$ for all nonempty subsets $T \subset \{X,Y,A,B\}$ from the description while keeping $H(Q)$.
-By doing so, one obtains the same inequalities given in Eqs.~\eqref{eq:dag_v1} to~\eqref{eq:dag_v4}, except with the right-hand side multiplied by $H(Q)$.
-The inequalities in Eq.~\eqref{eq:dag_v1} thus have no dependence on $H(Q)$ (i.e., the exent to which correlations of different causal orders are mixed), while the remaining inequalities have a nontrivial dependence on it.
-By eliminating $H(Q)$ using the constraint $H(Q)\le 1$ one then obtains the entropic causal inequalities above.\footnote{A similar procedure can also be followed for the approach with counterfactual variables, in which case one obtains upper-bounds of $H(Q)$ and $2H(Q)$ in Eqs.~\eqref{eq:marg_ineq1} and~\eqref{eq:marg_ineq2} (or $0$ for fixed-order correlations when $H(Q)=0$), before eliminating $H(Q)$ and obtaining Eqs.~\eqref{eq:marg_ineq1}--\eqref{eq:marg_ineq2} again.}
+We note that, instead of projecting $\widetilde\Gamma^{\mathrm{causal}}_{\rm AB}$ (as defined in Eq.~\eqref{eq:bip_cau_coneQ}) onto the marginal scenario $\mathcal{M}=\big\{\{X,Y,A,B\}\big\}$ to obtain these entropic causal inequalities, one could start by projecting it onto the marginal scenario $\mathcal{M}'=\big\{\{X,Y,A,B\big\},\{Q\}\}$ which would amount to eliminating all entropies $H(T \cup \{Q\})$ for all nonempty subsets $T \subset \{X,Y,A,B\}$ from the description while keeping $H(Q)$.
+By doing so, one obtains the same inequalities given in Eqs.~\eqref{eq:dag_v1} to~\eqref{eq:dag_v4}, except with all the right-hand sides multiplied by $H(Q)$.
+The inequalities in Eq.~\eqref{eq:dag_v1} thus have no dependence on $H(Q)$ (i.e., on the exent to which correlations of different causal orders are mixed), while the remaining inequalities have a nontrivial dependence on it.
+By eliminating $H(Q)$ using the constraint $H(Q)\le 1$ one then recovers the entropic causal inequalities above.\footnote{A similar procedure can also be followed for the approach with counterfactual variables, in which case one obtains upper-bounds of $H(Q)$ and $2H(Q)$ in Eqs.~\eqref{eq:marg_ineq1} and~\eqref{eq:marg_ineq2} (or $0$ for fixed-order correlations when $H(Q)=0$), before eliminating $H(Q)$ and obtaining Eqs.~\eqref{eq:marg_ineq1}--\eqref{eq:marg_ineq2} again.}

-The inequalities containing $H(Q)$ may be of interest if, for some reason, one puts a nontrivial bound on $H(Q)$ (e.g., if one knows that one fixed causal order is more probable than the other).
+The inequalities containing $H(Q)$ may be of interest if, for some reason, one puts a nontrivial bound on $H(Q)$ (e.g., if one knows that one fixed causal order is more probable than the other), as they give novel constraints in such situations.
 In the extreme case, if we know that $H(Q) = 0$, then the inequalities we obtain (namely Eqs.~\eqref{eq:dag_v1}--\eqref{eq:dag_v4}, with all upper bounds replaced by $0$) are valid for fixed-order causal correlations.
-All of the inequalities in Eqs.~\eqref{eq:dag_v3}--\eqref{eq:dag_v4} except the second one in~\eqref{eq:dag_v3} can be violated by binary noncausal correlations for any $H(Q)<1$, giving novel constraints in such situations; for the second inequality in Eq.~\eqref{eq:dag_v3} we were only able to find a violation for $H(Q)<\frac{1}{2}(1+\frac{3}{2}\log_2\frac{3}{2})\approx 0.939$.
+All of the inequalities in Eqs.~\eqref{eq:dag_v3}--\eqref{eq:dag_v4} with upper-bounds multiplied by $H(Q)$, except the second one in~\eqref{eq:dag_v3}, can be violated by binary noncausal correlations for any $H(Q)<1$; for the second inequality in Eq.~\eqref{eq:dag_v3} we were only able to find a violation for $H(Q)<\frac{1}{2}(1+\frac{3}{2}\log_2\frac{3}{2})\approx 0.939$.